maria-S-456/parking-app/README.txt

 update: isValid is always returning false! needs fixing.

-update: hashing working. deleting is not yet
+update: hashing working. deleting is not yet.

+update: migrating app from several pages to a single page, with separate login and sign up pages.
+In the middle of the process, so code is messy.
+Also worked a bit on the html/css.